ShellyDianeFarnham/Intune/README.md

 See the overview slides presented at the hackathon here: https://www.dropbox.com/s/gwpwj21ihmeawyz/intune-v6.pptx?dl=0

 For this project we played with using an Intel Edison as the central device on each mote collecting sensor information, sharing information to other team members via bluetooth, and displaying information using the wearable devices.
 We got as far as figuring out we could use the Intel Edison to drive the Neopixel lighting display with a master/slave connection to an Arduino, so for our hackathon presentation we focused on showing what the experience would be like on the wearable devices with an animation driven by the Arduino.
+Code for our test user experience animations in our wearable devices are attached.